 When it comes to designing websites, Chrome extensions can make your life a little easier.
-From selecting which font to use for a website to wireframing; you name it, and there will be a Chrome extension for it.
+From selecting which font to use for a website to accessing the images from a web page; you name it, and there will be a Chrome extension for it.
 We’ve scoured the extensive list of Chrome extensions and hand-picked a few that we thought might come in handy for web designers and developers.

 See a font you like or like how a font is being used on a website?
 Well, you don’t have to go through a whole list of fonts to match the one you liked.
-Install Fontface Ninja and it’ll recognize the font on any website.
+Install WhatFont and it’ll recognize the font on any website.
 It’ll give you the name, line spacing, size, and the letter spacing as well.
-Another great feature is that you can mask all the images and ads on the website, so you’re only left with the text.
+Moreover, it detects the service serving the font on the website.

-If you’ve ever marveled at how wonderful a color is on a website and want the exact hex code for it, ColorZilla will make life easier for you.
-The eyedropper tool will help you get the hex code for any pixel, on any web page.
-ColorZilla can help you generate a CSS gradient, which you can use in your code.
-It can also capture the color palette being used on a particular website.
+If you’ve ever marveled at how wonderful a color is on a website and want the exact hex code for it, Eye Dropper will make life easier for you.
+The eyedropper tool will help you get the hex code for any pixel, on any web page, and store it in the history or copy it on your clipboard.

 5. Code Cola